Kevin Seefried, Jan. 6 rioter who carried Confederate flag through Capitol, sentenced to 3 years in prison

 Despite knowing he was entering the Capitol that day, Seefried's attorneys wrote that the defendant — a construction worker — did not intend to obstruct Congress' work, but to make his views known at the behest of the former president.

-"Crowds around the Seefrieds were shouting that the President was going to meet them at the Capitol," they argued, highlighting the fact that Trump had told his supporters he was going to march to the Capitol with them.
+"Crowds around the Seefrieds were shouting that the President was going to meet them at the Capitol," the defense attorneys argued in court papers, highlighting the fact that Trump had told his supporters he was going to march to the Capitol with them.
 "The fallout for heeding Mr. Trump's call has been devastating: Mr. Seefried's wife has left him, he is headed to prison and he will be destitute when he is released.
 Worst of all, his beloved son is in prison."

 "He cannot help but be afraid to ever trust a politician again," his lawyers wrote.